 When encountering programs taking a long time to open in Windows 10, you can first restart your computer to check if the problem still exists.
 Or you can update your apps and programs if they are out of date.
 After these two quick fixes, if the apps are still slow to open, continue trying the following solutions.

-1. Scan Your System for Virus or Malware
+1. Scan Your System for Viruses or Malware

-You can use Windows Defender or a third-party antivirus program to scan your system and remove virus or malware.
+You can use Windows Defender or a third-party antivirus program to scan your system and remove viruses or malware.

 Step 1.
 Go to "Settings" > "Update & Security" > "Windows Security".

 Step 3.
 In the "Threat history" section, click "Scan now" to scan for viruses on your computer.